bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

     + The url binding to your IdP also needs to be define by replacing the following string:
       - http://idp.saml.binding.url.to.change

-:::info
-_If your IdP does neither require the SSO requests to be signed nor encrypt its own responses, you can remove the Keys node from the SP and set the attributes signaturesRequired, signRequest and signResponse to false._
+::: info
+About SAML assertions encryption by the IdP: When the assertions encryption is active, the IdP uses a random symmetric key which in turn is encrypted with the SP's public key.
+The SP uses its private key to decrypt the symmetric key which in turn is used to decrypt the SAML assertion.
+This ensures that only the SP can decrypt the SAML assertion.
 :::

 :::info
+**Note 2:** _If your IdP neither requires the SSO requests to be signed nor encrypts its own responses, you can remove the Keys node from the SP and set the attributes signaturesRequired, signRequest and signResponse to false._
 _If your IdP responses are not signed, you can remove the Keys node from the IDP and set the attributes validateRequestSignature and validateResponseSignature to false._
 :::

 ::: info
-**Note 2:** More configuration options can be found in [Keycloak official documentation](https://www.keycloak.org/docs/latest/securing_apps/index.html#_saml-general-config)
+**Note 3:** More configuration options can be found in [Keycloak official documentation](https://www.keycloak.org/docs/latest/securing_apps/index.html#_saml-general-config)
 :::

    ```